Sleep Apnea in Pregnancy

 Pregnancy-related hormone shifts often cause nasal swelling and congestion, which can worsen breathing issues at night.
 To ease this:

-Use saline nasal sprays or rinses to clear nasal passages
+• Use saline nasal sprays or rinses to clear nasal passages

-Run a humidifier in your bedroom to keep air moist
+• Run a humidifier in your bedroom to keep air moist

-Elevate your head slightly when sleeping to reduce sinus pressure
+• Elevate your head slightly when sleeping to reduce sinus pressure

 FAQs

-Does pregnancy sleep apnea go away?
+Does pregnancy sleep apnoea go away?

-For some women, sleep apnea symptoms improve after childbirth, especially if related to pregnancy weight gain or hormone changes.
+For some women, sleep apnoea symptoms improve after childbirth, especially if related to pregnancy weight gain or hormone changes.
 However, if the condition existed before pregnancy or is linked to other risk factors like obesity, it may persist and require ongoing treatment.

-Does sleep apnea affect baby during pregnancy?
+Does sleep apnoea affect baby during pregnancy?

 Why do I wake up gasping for air or choking while pregnant?

-This could be a sign of obstructive sleep apnea, where the airway becomes temporarily blocked during sleep.
+This could be a sign of obstructive sleep apnoea, where the airway becomes temporarily blocked during sleep.
 Pregnancy-related factors like weight gain, nasal swelling, or soft tissue changes in the throat may contribute.
 It's important to speak with a healthcare provider for proper evaluation.

 Conclusion